 It is in your best interests that you review, on a regular basis, the products which we have arranged for you.
-As your circumstances change, your needs will change.
-You must advise us of those changes and request a review of the relevant policy so that we can ensure that you are provided with up to date advice and products best suited to your needs.
-Failure to contact us in relation to changes in your circumstances, may result in you having insufficient insurance cover.
+As your circumstances change, your needs will change which may result in you having insufficient insurance cover.
+We would therefore advise that you contact us to ensure that you are provided with up to date advice and products best suited to your needs.

 Creane & Creane Insurance is remunerated by a combination of commission and fees.
 We are remunerated by commission paid to us by: 1) Product Producers on placing of your insurance business with them and 2) Premium Finance Companies for arranging the finance of your premium with them.
 This commission compensates us for the work involved in placing an order and finalising the product with them on your behalf.
 The amount of commission earned will vary greatly depending on the product type and the product producer.
 A growing number of Product Producers pay no commission.
 Some Product Producers pay commission that is not related to the placement of individual policies with them but are based on other factors such as the volume of business introduced to them over time.
 Details of the commission earned by us on your policy will be disclosed at your request.
 The amount of any commission received by Creane & Creane Insurance will not be deducted from any fee payable.
 The fees payable are outlined below:

 Up to €100 or up to 50% of the applicable premium, whichever is higher.